composor/composi/docs/components.md

 Component Instance
 ------------------

 When you create a new Component instance, you initialize it by passing an object of options to the constructor.
-In this case, the options will be `root` and `render:
+In this case, the options will be `root` and `render`:

 ```javascript
 import {h, Component} from 'composi'